craftsmancoding/taxonomies/README.md

 ## Installation

 Install this package via the MODX package manager.
-See (https://github.com/craftsmancoding/taxonomies/wiki/Installation)
+See https://github.com/craftsmancoding/taxonomies/wiki/Installation

-**This package REQUIRES PHP 5.3 or greater!!!**
+> **This package REQUIRES PHP 5.3 and MODX 2.3 or Greater**

 ### Advanced Installation (Developers Only)